gcampax/gtk-js-app/README.md

 My JS Application, as the name suggests, is nothing but an application written in JS.
 It installs, and it runs.
-It's meant as an example of the GNOME application platform, and in particular Gtk, Gd and the Gjs package system.
+It's meant as an example of the GNOME application platform, and in particular Gtk and the Gjs package system.

 It should also work as a template for developing a real application, ie. one that does something, without spending